CBSE Class 9 People as Resource Notes PDF 2027

 • As a result, people became highly productive

 Because of this focus on human capital, Japan successfully became a developed country, proving that people are the real strength of an economy.
+The concept of human capital and its role in economic development is discussed in detail in the NCERT Book Class 9 SST, with examples of how education and training improve productivity.

 Education and Human capitalΒ